open-ephys/gui-docs/source/Developer-Guide/Compiling-plugins.rst

 Building the :code:`ALL_BUILD` scheme will build the plugin, while selecting :code:`INSTALL` will install the plugin in the appropriate location within the :code:`plugin-GUI` Build directory.

+.. important:: If you're building the plugin on a Mac with Apple Silicon, you'll need to make sure the :code:`ALL_BUILD` profile is set use "Rosetta".
+You will likely need to first set the build target to "Any Mac," and then select the "My Mac (Rosetta)" option that appears.
+It is possible to build a version of the GUI that runs natively on Apple Silicon, but there are a few extra steps involved, and it won't work with plugins downloaded via the Plugin Installer.
+If you're interested in this, please reach out to support@open-ephys.org for more info.

 The default Xcode build configuration is "Debug."
 To build the plugin in "Release" mode either modify the scheme settings or, instead of clicking Project/Build to build and install the plugin select **Project > Build for > Profiling**.

 Linux